Ely, Nevada: Education

 Ely has a public library, a branch of the White Pine County Library.
 Ely is part of the White Pine County School District.

 Media

-Ely's local newspaper is The Ely Times.
-Ely has two local radio stations: KDSS (92.7 FM) and KELY (1230 AM).
+Ely's local newspaper is The Bristlecone Tribune.
+Ely has two local radio stations: KDSS (92.7 FM), which is White Pine County's only music station, and KELY (1230 AM).
 KELY is heard across much of rural Nevada as the flagship of the Nevada Talk Network.
-Salt Lake City's KSFI radio station is also broadcast in Ely, at 95.3 FM.